 For a few months as spring turned to summer theatres, cinemas, pubs, streets, shops and stadiums fell silent.
 The Premier League, Euro 2020 and Eurovision were all postponed and the 2020 Olympic games in Tokyo will now take place in 2021.

 The thing that still amazes me about Covid-19 is how global it is.
 Nothing is global like this.
-Things such as the weather are global but it’s different everywhere whereas with Covid the thing that affected so much of the world in so many different ways was on the news.
+Things such as the weather are global but it’s different everywhere whereas with Covid the thing that affected all of us in so many different ways was on the news.

 Without doubt the worst part of the pandemic for me was that month or so before lockdown when no one really knew what was the right thing to do.
 I was hopping on a train to London at 6:30am and returning home at 20:00 each day thinking I shouldn’t be going into the city now.